muthuArivoli/game-creator/README.md

     * Implemented frontend features such as handling user clicks to move and place items

 Turner Jordan
+* Responsible for back-end design (AI)
+    * Designed and implemented the AI factory and inheritance hierarchy
+    * Implemented a recursive min-max algorithm for peice capture game type AI

 Muthu Arivoli
 * Responsible for back-end design